murkl/arch-os/installer/README.md

 switched on before any package that needs it is pulled in, and the boot chain is signed last: signing only holds if nothing rebuilds the kernel image afterwards.

-`make check` prints the order the whole tree adds up to.
+`make check` prints the order the whole module adds up to.

 ### Writing one